The Nominees For The Fashion Awards 2017 Have Just Been Announced

-Taking place on Monday 4th December and returning to iconic London venue The Royal Albert Hall, the Fashion Awards is an annual celebration of fashion excellence, recognising the exceptional individuals and brands that have made remarkable contributions to the global industry.
-This morning at an intimate press event, Natalie Massenet, chairwoman of the British Fashion Council and Caroline Rush, Chief Executive of the British Fashion Council revealed the names shortlisted for the upcoming ceremony.
+Taking place on Monday 4th December and returning to iconic London venue The Royal Albert Hall, the Fashion Awards are an annual celebration of fashion excellence, recognizing the exceptional individuals and brands that have made remarkable contributions to the global industry.
+This morning at an intimate press event, Natalie Massenet, chairwoman of the British Fashion Council and Nadja Swarovski, the event's partner, revealed the names shortlisted for the upcoming ceremony.

 Jonathan Anderson leads the charge with four nominations for his work at both Loewe and his eponymous label J.W.Anderson.
 In 2015, the lauded Brit designer scooped the coveted awards for both Menswear and Womenswear Designer of the Year and following an annus mirabilis that has included his exhibition at the Hepworth Gallery and a sell-out collaboration with Uniqlo, it looks likely that he'll be the shining star at this year's event, too.